praetoriandigital/cub-docs/readme.md

     - 'Check/Uncheck all' button
     - columns layout for checkboxes
   - fixed error when redirect.to function and respectRedirect were used at the same time
+  - added the optional zip code field to `OrganizationSubform`

 **Outdated versions:**